wp-plugins/wp-email-template/readme.txt

 * BackupBuddy - I love it when even my admin emails are branded - see the screenshots
 * Wordfence - Branded security emails - nice.

-= Mobile Responsive App style admin interface =
+= Mobile First App style admin interface =

 * 100% compatible with WordPress v4.2.2 admin interface.
-* Backward compatibility to WordPress v3.9.0
+* Backward compatibility to WordPress v4.0
-* App style admin interface.
+* Mobile first admin interface.
-* Admin app interface is fully mobile and tablet responsive.

 = a3rev Plugins Lite & Pro Version Admin Interface =

 * All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
-* Pro Version features and settings are inside of a Yellow border.
+* Pro Version feature Setting Boxes have a green box header.
 * The Pro Version settings are all active on the admin panels But do not save and are not applied to the front end.
-* Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.
+* Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Setting Box header green background
 >= Premium Support =

 >The a3rev team does not provide support for the WP Email Template plugin on the WordPress.org forums.
 One on one developer support is available via the plugins a3rev [support forum](https://a3rev.com/forums/forum/wordpress-plugins/wp-email-template/) to people who have purchased a [WP Email Template Pro](http://a3rev.com/shop/wp-email-template/) plugin Lifetime License.